National Council of French Women: Foundation

 The CNFF was formally launched on 18 April 1901.

 The initial committee was headed by Isabelle Bogelot.

 It included Sarah Monod (1836–1912), Avril de Sainte-Croix (1855–1939) and Julie Siegfried (1848–1922) from the Congress of Women's Works and Institutions, and Marie Bonnevial, Madame Wiggishoff and Maria Pognon from the Congress on the Status and Rights of Women.
 Although Maria Pognon was concerned that Sarah Monod was for many the "standard-bearer of Protestantism," the choice of the majority was for Sarah Monod to be president due to her high moral and intellectual character.

 The majority of the members of the council were moderate bourgeois Republicans.
 There was a tiny minority of socialists headed by Louise Saumoneau and Élisabeth Renaud, balanced by the Catholic Right led by Marie Maugeret.
 The teacher Marie Bonnevial, a contributor to the feminist daily La Fronde, and a well-known feminist by the start of the 20th century, was deeply involved in both the CNFF and in the French league for women's rights (Ligue française pour le droit des femmes).

-At its inaugural meeting the CNFF claimed to have 35 associated organizations with 21,000 members.
+At its inaugural meeting the CNFF claimed to have 35 associated organisations with 21,000 members.
 These did not include Catholic women's groups, who were more likely to affiliate with the Patriotic League of Frenchwomen (Ligue Patriotique des Françaises).
 Most Catholic women philanthropists accepted the patriarchal view of the family promulgated by their church and did not participate in the CNFF.